College of Business

 Students pursuing a bachelor's degree choose from the following degree programs:

 - bachelor's in management with a major in management or human resource management

 - bachelor's in management information systems

-- bachelor's in marketing with a major in marketing, professional sales, or retail management
+- bachelor's in marketing with a major in marketing or professional sales

 - bachelor's in real estate